Abductive reasoning: Uberty

 Peirce indicated that abductive reasoning is driven by the need for "economy in research"—the expected fact-based productivity of hypotheses, prior to deductive and inductive processes of verification.
 A key concept proposed by him in this regard is "uberty"—the expected fertility and pragmatic value of reasoning.
 This concept seems to be gaining support via association to the Free Energy Principle.

 Gilbert Harman (1965)

-Gilbert Harman is a professor of philosophy at Princeton University.
+Gilbert Harman was a professor of philosophy at Princeton University.
 Harman's 1965 account of the role of "inference to the best explanation" – inferring the existence of that which we need for the best explanation of observable phenomena – has been very influential.